atweb3-io/celo-community-rpc/HEALTH-CHECK-README.md

    - **Cloudflare Cache API**: Leverages Cloudflare's global CDN for edge caching
      - Responses are cached at the edge for 5 minutes using `s-maxage=300`
      - Cache is directly purged using the Cache API during scheduled health checks
+     - Cache is also purged immediately when a backend is marked as unhealthy by an RPC worker
      - No external API calls required for cache management
    - **KV Store Caching**: Provides a fallback when edge cache misses occur
      - The entire health status response is cached in KV for 5 minutes